ONSdigital/go-ns/healthcheck/README.md

 #### Add a health check to a service with an existing HTTP server

-Register the heath check handler as a route:
+Register the health check handler as a route:
 ```
 router.Path("/healthcheck").HandlerFunc(healthcheck.Do)
 ```